oyve/Leapfrog/README.md

 A learning project in WPF technologies and recent frameworks, such as:

 - WPF / C# 6.0
-- MVP (Presenters, Application composition)
+- MVP (Presenters, Layout composition)
 - MVVM (Commands, ViewModels, DataBinding)
 - Dependency Injection and Messaging (separation of concern, loosely-coupled)